readonlylink/readonlylink-books/otl-aicher/analogous-and-digital/src/grasping-with-the-hand-and-mind.md

-abandoning general programmes to realize themselves.  they are giving up abstract idealism and looking for determination within themselves. the more precisely and perfectly industry works, the more people are looking for work that they produce themselves, inde- pendently of perfection.
+abandoning general programmes to realize themselves.  they are giving up abstract idealism and looking for determination within themselves. the more precisely and perfectly industry works, the more people are looking for work that they produce themselves, independently of perfection.

 it is precisely those people who see rationality as a virtue who employ it again in the physical ﬁeld of relationship of seeing and